LairdCP/BLE_Gateway_Firmware/docs/readme_aws.md

 > **Note:** Before to version 3.x of the firmware, Red LED performed the Blue LED function.
 Blue LED performed the Green LED function.
 Green LED performed the Red LED function.

+### BL5340

+There are 4 blue LEDs on the BL5340 development kit with buttons above them, the first LED is located on the left and last LED on the right.

+The first blue LED blinks once a second when the BL5340 is advertising which allows a phone to connect to it.
+When a device connects to it, the LED remains on.
+When the BL5340 stops advertising, the LED remains off.
+Note that the button above the LED can be used to start the device advertising if it has stopped.

+The second blue LED blinks once a second when the BL5340 is searching for a BL654/ESS sensor.
+When it finds a sensor and successfully connects to it, the LED remains on.

+The third blue LED turns on when an ethernet cable is connected and remains off if no cable is detected.

+The forth blue LED turns on when connected to AWS.
+When data is sent to AWS the LED turns off and then turns back on.
+When disconnected from AWS, the LED remains off.

 ## My Own AWS Connection

 If you wish to connect to your own AWS instance, [See here](aws_iot.md) for instructions.

 ## Building the Firmware

+### Pinnacle 100/MG100

 The firmware can be built to work with or without the mcuboot bootloader.
 Building without mcuboot is faster and easier for development and debug, but gives up the ability to update the Zephyr app via UART or BLE.